-Expressions of Interest (EOIs) are now open for the First Peoples Partnership Group.
+Expressions of Interest (EOIs) are now closed for the First Peoples Partnership Group.

 The Partnership Group will reflect the needs of First Peoples living in Victoria – as artists, creators, audiences and creative leaders – and guide Creative Victoria’s future programs and activities.

 EOIs are invited from First Peoples living in all parts of Victoria, with a connection to creative industries such as the arts, music, design, cultural development, fashion and screen.

 The Partnership Group will comprise up to 11 members with positions designated to the following:

 - Andrew Jackomos, Executive Director Aboriginal Economic Development, Department of Jobs, Precincts and Regions, and a proud Yorta Yorta/Gunditjmara man, who will chair the First Peoples Partnership Group

 - One First Peoples representative from the Creative Industries Advisory Group, who will provide a strong link to the overarching strategy development process, and